symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 Ontowiki is a pure PHP application, that runs completely within the apache web server and can be configured by various plugins.

+Ontowiki requires apache with php5 support.
 To operate with Virtuoso the php5-odbc extension has to be installed.

-`sudo apt-get install php5-odbc`
+`sudo apt-get install php5-odbc php5 libapache2-mod-php5`

-and the database service has to be be registered with ODBC.
+The database service has to be be registered with ODBC.
 Add a section

 ` # Symbolicdata OntoWiki dsn start`
 ` [SDOW]`